Heliosphere: Solar wind

 The solar wind consists of particles (ionized atoms from the solar corona) and fields like the magnetic field that are produced from the Sun and stream out into space.
 Because the Sun rotates once approximately every 25 days, the heliospheric magnetic field transported by the solar wind gets wrapped into a spiral.
 The solar wind affects many other systems in the Solar System; for example, variations in the Sun's own magnetic field are carried outward by the solar wind, producing geomagnetic storms in the Earth's magnetosphere.

 Heliospheric current sheet

 The heliospheric current sheet is a ripple in the heliosphere created by the rotating magnetic field of the Sun.
 It marks the boundary between heliospheric magnetic field regions of opposite polarity.
 Extending throughout the heliosphere, the heliospheric current sheet could be considered the largest structure in the Solar System and is said to resemble a "ballerina's skirt".

 Edge structure

 The outer structure of the heliosphere is determined by the interactions between the solar wind and the winds of interstellar space.
 The solar wind streams away from the Sun in all directions at speeds of several hundred km/s in the Earth's vicinity.
-At some distance from the Sun, well beyond the orbit of Neptune, this supersonic wind must slow down to meet the gases in the interstellar medium.
+At some distance from the Sun, well beyond the orbit of Neptune, this supersonic wind slows down as it encounters the gases in the interstellar medium.
 This takes place in several stages: